Harlequin Rasbora: Care Guide, Types, Lifespan & Breeding (With Pictures)

 Are Harlequin Rasboras Good Tank Mates?

 Yes, these fish make great tank mates.
 They have a very peaceful temperament that allows them to ignore other fish in the tank and focus on swimming in their shoal.
 Aside from keeping a group of harlequins, there is also a variety of other small and peaceful fish you can house with them.
-They make excellent community tank fish and do best when kept with fish that swim at different levels.
+They make excellent community tank fish and do their best when kept with fish that swim at different levels.

 Since most aquarists keep these fish in nano tanks, it is unsuitable to keep other shoaling fish who will get in the harlequin’s way.
 The tank mates should not be large enough for your harlequin to fit inside.
-They should also not be prone to fin nipping or chasing.
+They should also not be prone to fin-nipping or chasing.
 Other non-finned creatures can be kept with these fish, this includes aquarium snails or shrimp.
 Ensure you only choose tank mates that live in similar conditions to your harlequin.

 - Mystery snails